NagusameCS/lineHook/README.md

 **Key Point:** This is NOT a webhook that requires your computer to be on.
 GitHub Actions runs on GitHub's infrastructure - it's always available and completely free for public repos.

+**Auto Pull Feature:** By default, LineHook pulls before pushing to avoid conflicts when SVGs are out of sync (e.g., from concurrent pushes).
+This is enabled by default in the generated workflows.
+To disable it, remove the `git pull --rebase` line from your workflow.

 **Pros:**
 - Fully automatic - stats update on every push
 - Runs on GitHub's servers (free, always-on)
 - No external services or API keys needed
+- Auto-sync prevents SVG conflicts

 ### Local Development Server